top of page

 Shelter Overnight

 Learn effective and practical shelters.
 Students will learn different techniques for making shelters that can withstand the weather and provide protection from the elements.
 The team will all work together to build a survival shelter from the landscape.
-We will also demonstrate a few handy knots.
+We will also demonstrate a few handy knots. *Those registered for the Teen Immersion Minus Overnights will skip this month*

 NOVEMBER 9